©2001-2022 Tuner Information Center. Permission is hereby

-The ST-54 is an attractive digital tuner with a fine-tuning knob and fine-tuning memory on presets.
+The ST-54 is a digital tuner with a fine-tuning knob and fine-tuning memory on presets.
 It was manufactured with a black, gold or Champagne color cabinet, and with or without rosewood-look side panels.
-Stereophile's original review called the ST-54 "one of the most sensitive tuners manufactured" at that time.
-Its selectivity is normally just average, but a filter mod might transform it into a good DXing tuner, particularly given its fine-tuning capability.
+Stereophile's original review called the ST-54 "one of the most sensitive tuners manufactured" at that time, for what that’s worth.
+The ST-54’s selectivity is normally just average, but a filter mod might transform it into a good DXing tuner, particularly given its fine-tuning capability.
 An unswitched accessory outlet on the back panel is a nice feature.
 We don't know if all ST-54s had switchable voltage and a switch to select European or U.S. tuning increments and de-emphasis, but at least some did.
+Regarding its looks, our contributor Don says, "The ST-54 is truly a case of 'it looks worse than the pictures.'
+The front panel is a jumble of rectangular projections.
+The digits of the blue frequency display are a nice color, but everything else about the appearance makes you wonder what were they thinking?"
 The ST-54 usually sells for $40-75 on eBay.

 Marantz ST-55 a/k/a ST-55U ($300)

 We know nothing whatsoever about the ST-55, which may be the rarest of these obscure black digital Marantzes.
 The only one we've ever seen sold for $34 on eBay in 4/08.

 Marantz ST-59 a/k/a ST-59U

 We don't know anything about the rare ST-59 but speculate (without much foundation) that it may be similar to the ST-54.
-It can sell for $20-80 on eBay, with a low of $10 in 8/08, but two losers bid up the price of one from $102 to $257 in 7/07.
+It can sell for $20-80 on eBay, but two losers bid up the price of one from $102 to $257 in 7/07.

 Like the ST-59, we don't know anything about the very rare ST-64, but guess (wildly) that it may be similar to the ST-54.
 Our U.K. contributor Paul E. tells us about the presumably similar ST-64L: "I have a champagne Marantz ST-64L with longwave.
 When I first bought it I was disappointed that the wide/narrow bandwidth switch did not seem to make much difference.
-When I looked inside I found that it has 4 ceramic filters, all with a 280 kHz bandwidth.
+When I looked inside, I found that it has 4 ceramic filters, all with a 280 kHz bandwidth.
 Two of them are used in wide, and a further 2 are inserted in narrow.
 It is very easy to replace the 2 filters used for narrow if you want (I did!) as you can unscrew the base plate as well as the top.
 It has fine tuning which is very useful, if you install ultranarrow filters.
 The front end looks the same as in my Technics ST-S505 (Mitsumi, I think).
 The ST-64L has 16 memories: 8 on FM, 8 shared on mediumwave and longwave.
 Is it worth $50?
-Well I paid 25 UK pounds (about $50) and that seems cheap to me!"
+Well, I paid 25 UK pounds (about $50) and that seems cheap to me!"
 The only ST-64 we ever recall seeing in the U.S. sold for $61 in 8/04.

 Another Marantz mystery.
 We only recall seeing two ST-74s on eBay, which sold for $49 in 2/07 and $34 on 12/08.

-The ST300 was apparently the baby in the ST-300/ST-400/ST-600 group.
-This is a "placeholder" listing, but we'll be posting a photo and some information on it eventually.
-The ST-300 usually sells for $35-80 on eBay and this listing should not be construed as a recommendation.
+The ST300 was apparently the baby in the ST300/400/500/600 group.
+The ST300 usually sells for $35-80 on eBay and this listing should not be construed as a recommendation.
 The all-time (bizarre) high was $217 in 9/08 as two crazed bidders ran it up from $50.

-Our contributor Warren M. tells us that the very common ST-400 was the middle model in the ST-300/ST-400/ST-600 group, which came out after Superscope took over the Marantz name.
-We'll be posting a photo and more information on it eventually.
-The ST-400 usually sells for $40-80 on eBay, with a low of just $15 in 6/06 and a high of $127 in 4/06.
-Two rare ST-400s with rack handles went for $132 in 8/05 and $78 in 5/07.
+Our contributor Warren M. tells us that the very common ST400 was part of the ST300/400/500/600 group, which came out after Superscope took over the Marantz name.
+The ST400 usually sells for $40-80 on eBay.
+Two ST400s with rare rack handles went for $132 in 8/05 and $78 in 5/07.

-This is a "placeholder" listing, but we'll be posting some information on the ST450 eventually.
-The ST450 usually sells for $40-80 on eBay, with a low of $25 in 1/08 and a high of $101 in 2/05.
+This is a "placeholder" listing, but we hope to post some information on the ST450 eventually.
+The ST450 usually sells for $40-80 on eBay.

-stereo demod IC.
+Here's a review from Bill Ammons: "The ST500 is a small digitally synthesized tuner from the mid-1980s with a light gold finished aluminum front panel.
+It has a digital frequency display and dual IF bands.
+The front end is a 4-gang MOSFET design with a bipolar mixer.
+The IF chain consists of two 280 kHz filters in the Wide mode.
+The narrow IF is switched in between the first and second filter stages and consists of one 230 kHz filter and a tuned 10.7 MHz can.
+The ST500 uses an HA 11225 quad detector IC which feeds a Toko 4437 stereo demod IC.
 The audio output is a Toko 4438 IC.
 The selectivity is limited by only having a total of 3 ceramic filters in the IF even in the Narrow mode.
-I did modifiy the Narrow IF by using a 3-filter IF FILTER ADDER PCB and one 150 kHz and two 230 kHz filters.
+I did modify the Narrow IF by using a 3-filter IF FILTER ADDER PCB and one 150 kHz and two 230 kHz filters.
 That greatly improved narrow selectivity.
 There is a stereo separation control for both Wide and Narrow IF modes.
-When modified, the ST-500 will pick up about 90% of what my modified Pioneer TX-9500II will grab."
-Our contributor Tim has an ST-500 and hasn't listened to it enough to comment on its sound quality, but he notes that it is significantly less sensitive than many of his other tuners.
-Tim adds that the ST-510 was the military/European version of the ST-500.
-Inexplicably, the ST-500 often sells for a fraction of what the similar ST-5 usually brings on eBay: despite a high of $100 in 8/06 and occasional sales in the $30-70 range, $10 or less for the ST-500 is not uncommon.
+When modified, the ST500 will pick up about 90% of what my modified Pioneer TX-9500II will grab."
+Our contributor Tim has an ST500 and hasn't listened to it enough to comment on its sound quality, but he notes that it is significantly less sensitive than many of his other tuners.
+Tim adds that the ST510 was the military/European version of the ST500.
+Inexplicably, the ST500 often sells for a fraction of what the similar ST-5 usually brings on eBay: despite a high of $100 in 8/06 and occasional sales in the $30-70 range, $10 or less for the ST500 is not uncommon.

-Marantz ST-530 ($265) search eBay
+Marantz ST530 ($265)

 Marantz ST6000 (2000, $300, photo, service manual)

 Marantz ST6000P (2002)

 The ST6000/6000P is a black AM-FM digital tuner that was available either with (the "P" model) or without rack-mount handles.
 We don't know if there are any other differences between the two versions.
 Like its much more expensive competitors, the Fanfare FT-1A and FTA-100, the lightweight ST6000/6000P is very attractive and has wide and narrow IF bandwidth settings.
 It has the electronic equivalent of 4 gangs and 4 ceramic filters.
 The ST6000 has a clean sound, with decent bass, and some nice features like a digital signal-strength meter, built-in timer, dual antenna inputs (one normal 75-ohm jack and one Euro or PAL jack), and a jack for a remote control (which we did not test).
-Our panelist JohnC says his ST6000 "sounds half decent.
-LA1235 FM IF chip, LA3401 MPX IC into a Fairchild KA4558S audio op-amp and has independent separation pots for both wide and narrow IFs.
-This thing resembles a Denon in both layout and design."
+Our panelist Eric tested an ST6000 that was modified with narrow filters installed, and its selectivity was tough to beat.
+Eric also tested a stock ST6000 that was sensitive and had good (but not Onkyo-caliber) selectivity.